tzlaine/small_wg1_papers/P3116_policy_for_explicit.md

-2. Place `explicit` on constructors that may take a single parameter (including when defaulted parameters are not passed), when implicit conversion from that single parameter is undesireable.
+2. Place `explicit` on constructors that may take a single parameter (including when defaulted parameters are not passed), when implicit conversion from that single parameter is undesirable.
 Implicit conversions should exist only between types that are fundamentally the same (such as `float` and `double`, but not a `packaged_task` and some invocable that may be used to construct it).
 Example: `constexpr explicit vector(size_type n, const